JuliaTesting/ReTest.jl/README.md

   the same regex, less tests might be run (or more!).
 See `retest`'s docstring to know what testsets are guaranteed to run.

+* Descriptions of testsets must be unique within a module, otherwise they are overwritten and a warning is issued, unless `Revise` is loaded;
+  the reason is the current implemented heuristic to allow `Revise` do its magic.

 ### Switching from `Test` to `ReTest`

 When used in a package `MyPackage`, the test code can be organized as follows: